-The first 7 columns in the resistive limits ("TEM moments") file produced by TEM2Mom for line 2650E.
-RXX, RXY, RXZ are the receiver coordinates.
+The first 3 columns in the TEM moments ("resistive limits") file contain the receiver coordinates, RXX, RXY, RXZ.
 In this case the receiver elevations were subsequently changed to 300m, consistent with the assumed elevation of the ground surface.

-The LXn, LYn, LZn values in columns 7-18 are the coordinates of the nth vertex of the Tx loop.
+The LXn, LYn, LZn values in columns 7 - 18 are the coordinates of the nth vertex of the Tx loop.
 The Tx loops are treated as rectangular here; TEM2Mom defines the best-fitting rectangle.
 However, arbitrary Tx loops can be handled; see Section 7.2 above.

-RLX, RLY, RLZ are resistive limit components in pTms/A. Care is required interpreting the horizontal components.
+RLX, RLY, RLZ are the "resistive limit" components in pTms/A. Care is required interpreting the horizontal components.
 By convention, the along-line component is deemed the x-component by most contractors during acquisition.
 However, in VPem3D the x-component is the east component.
 Therefore, for a north-south survey line, contractor's x-component is the VPem3D y-component, and contractor's y-component is the VPem3D x-component (with polarity reversed, assuming a right-handed coordinate system).
 Clearly, it is important to establish what naming and polarity conventions have been adopted by the contractor.

-This sample data set comprises 3 east-west lines and 1 north-south line, 2650E; east, west, north, and south refer to the VPem3D model coordinate system which in this case is rotated from the Earth system.
+This sample data set comprises 3 east-west lines and 1 north-south line, along 2650E.
 In order to create a single data file for all four lines, it is necessary to edit the moment data for 2650E:

 - 5. Re-label column 4 as "RLY".

 - 6. Re-label column 5 as "RLX".

 - 7. Multiply the data in column 5 by -1.

-- 8. Transpose columns 4 and 5, so that column 4 contains the new RLX data and column 5 contains the new RLY data.
+- Transpose columns 4 and 5, so that column 4 contains the new RLX data and column 5 contains the new RLY data.